samuelxu999/Microservices_dev/Services_dev/GethClient1.10.19/README.md

 # GethClient
-This docker image built on samuelxu999/ethereum_baseimage_1.10.19:x86  to act as blockchain node to work as Geth client
+This docker image built on samuelxu999/ethereum_baseimage_1.10.19:(x86 or armv7l)  to act as blockchain node to work as Geth client

 The overview of contents of project are: